 Hi!
 I’m Chef Jessica Catalano.

-I specialize in crafting healthy carnivore recipes using wild game, educating on the intricacies of making medical cannabis edibles at home, and guiding others in consuming ancestral foods through hunting, fishing, and trapping.
+I specialize in crafting healthy carnivore recipes using wild game, educating on the intricacies of making medical cannabis edibles at home, preserving furbearer heritage and traditions, and guiding others in consuming ancestral foods through furbearer trapping.
 I hold the conviction that everyone has the inherent right to nourish and heal their bodies as nature intended.
 In my view, animals serve as sustenance and plants as healing agents.

-I aim to enhance your quality of life through a meat-based diet and an ancestral lifestyle.
-When combined with nutrient-rich animal foods, cannabis can contribute to a longer, more satisfying life.
-Indeed, for the past 15 years, my career has been devoted to aiding individuals in healing with cannabis and nutrient-dense foods, while educating on the medicinal advantages of plants.
+My goal is to improve others’ quality of life by educating them about a meat-based diet and ancestral living through trapping traditions.
+Additionally, teaching about plant medicine is vital for survival.
+Combined with nutrient-dense animal foods, plant medicines like cannabis can lead to a longer, more fulfilling life.
+For the past 15 years, my career has been devoted to aiding individuals in their healing process through the use of cannabis and nutrient-dense foods, while also educating them on the medicinal properties of plants.

 It’s All About Your Body and Your Choice.

-This website is dedicated to providing top-notch information, straightforward tips, effortless tricks, and practical hacks for homemade wild game carnivore recipes and traditional medicinal edibles.
+This website is dedicated to providing top-notch information, straightforward tips, effortless tricks, and practical hacks for homemade wild game carnivore recipes, traditional medicinal edibles, and how to fully utilize furbearers through the skills of trapping.
 It aims to enhance your well-being, boost your health, and encourage mindful consumption of nutritious food by integrating meat and cannabis into your lifestyle.
+Additionally, utilizing furbearers for clothing to comfort our primal soul.
 Above all, it seeks to help you cherish the body you are within.

 Recipes You Can Expect to Find Here